micmejia/bible-dump/AMPC/Zechariah/Zech 12.md

-In that day will the Lord guard _and_ defend the inhabitants of Jerusalem, and he who is [spiritually] feeble _and_ stumbles among them in that day [of persecution] shall become [strong and noble] like David; and the house of David [shall maintain its supremacy] like God, like the [^a]Angel of the Lord Who is before them.
+In that day will the Lord guard _and_ defend the inhabitants of Jerusalem, and he who is [spiritually] feeble _and_ stumbles among them in that day [of persecution] shall become [strong and noble] like David; and the house of David [shall maintain its supremacy] like God, like the Angel of the Lord Who is before them.